-Known as one of Paris's most charming, mythical and quirky places to wander, the Montmartre neighborhood crowns the city, situated in the hilly heights to the north.
-Winding, cobblestone paths, ivy hanging from wooden window panes, views of the majestic Sacré Coeur from café windows and myriad local shops selling cured meets or delicious pastries and breads: these are just a few of the things awaiting you in the ever-charming (if at times excessively tourist-y) neighborhood.
+One of Paris's most charming, mythical and quirky places to wander, the Montmartre neighborhood crowns the city, situated in its hilly northern heights.
+It oozes poetry and charm: come here for winding cobblestone paths, ivy hanging from wooden window panes, views of the majestic Sacré Coeur from café windows and myriad local shops selling cured meets or delicious pastries and breads.
+All this, and much more, awaits you in this legendary district, which manages to retain charm and authenticity in spite of being quite touristy in certain corners.

 Orientation and Transportation

-To get to the area, the easiest solution is to hop on lines 2 or 12 of the Paris metro and get off at any of the following stops: Anvers, Pigalle, Blanche (line 2), Lamarck-Caulaincourt or Abbesses (line 12).
+To reach the area, the easiest solution is to hop on lines 2 or 12 of the Paris metro and get off at any of the following stops: Anvers, Pigalle, Blanche (line 2), Lamarck-Caulaincourt or Abbesses (line 12).

 A Bit Of Neighborhood History